-Gatwick is the only other serious contender to Heathrow as a true international airport hub.
-While Heathrow is the most traveled and most mentioned, no one takes the time to appreciate the many things that make Gatwick the best airport for travel in and out of London.
+Gatwick Airport, also known as Gatwick London, is the only other serious contender to Heathrow as a true international airport hub.
+While Heathrow is the most popular London airport, no one takes the time to appreciate the many things that make Gatwick the best airport for travel in and out of London.

 For starters, it has the second largest selection of airlines offering flights overseas and onto the European continent.
 Even better, you can get discount flights in and out of Gatwick with EasyJet, Ryanair, and other low cost airlines in Europe, while enjoying the amenities of a large international airport.

 In terms of location and accessibility, the Gatwick Express only takes 30 minutes, nonstop, between the airport and London’s Victoria Station.
 If you are looking to save lots of money, you can take the coach services to and from the airport via Easybus and National Express.